 We share your personal information across the NRLA group of companies to carry out different activities and provide different entitlements and benefits.

 We may share some of your personal information with organisations that carry out processing operations on our behalf, such as web services companies and mailing organisations.
-We carry out checks on these companies before we work with them and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal information that we give to them.
+We carry out checks on these companies before we work with them and put a contract and data sharing agreement in place that sets out our expectations and requirements, especially regarding how they manage the personal information that we give to them.
 Our primary data processors are:

 We also share your contact and membership information with partners who provide membership benefits so these can be administered on our behalf, specifically:

 - Tradepoint so they can provide a discount card